JetBrains/kotlin-web-site/docs/topics/multiplatform/mpp/multiplatform-add-dependencies.md

 </tab>
 </tabs>

-## Dependency on multiplatform libraries
+## Dependency on Kotlin Multiplatform libraries

 You can add dependencies on libraries that have adopted Kotlin Multiplatform technology, such as [SQLDelight](https://github.com/cashapp/sqldelight).
 The authors of these libraries usually provide guides for adding